medic/cht-docs/content/en/apps/reference/forms/contact.md

 Contact forms are used to create and edit contacts (persons and places).
 Each contact-type should ideally have two forms; one for creation, and another for editing.

-{{% alert title="Note" %}}
-Prior to version 3.7, CHT Core supported 4 contact types - 3 place types (`clinic`, `health_center`, `district_hospital`) and one person type (`person`).
-From version 3.7, an unlimited number of place and person types are supported.
-To learn more about setting up configurable hierarchy, review the [Hierarchy]({{< ref "apps/reference/app-settings/hierarchy" >}}) page.

-When "contact_type id" is used below, it is referring to the id of the contact type configured in the `app_settings.json` (if using configurable hierarchy) or the relevant `clinic`, `health_center`, `district_hospital`, or `person` value for the contact in context.
-{{% /alert %}}

 These forms are stored in the `forms/contact` sub-folder of the project config directory.
 The naming convention used should be `<contact_type_id-{create|edit}>.xlsx`.

 ## Form details

 ### Survey sheet

-To collect information about the contact, use a top-level group with the contact_type id as the name (e.g. `person` when adding or editing a person contact).
+To collect information about the contact, use a top-level group with the [id of the contact_type]({{< ref "apps/reference/app-settings/hierarchy" >}}) as the `name` of the group (e.g. `person` when adding or editing a person contact).
 Information in this group will be saved to the contact's document in the database.

 | type        | name   | label::en    |
 |-------------|--------|--------------|